Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Success in any endeavor depends on the degree to which it is an expression of your true self. "
+> "The art of being happy lies in the power of extracting happiness from common things."
-> — **Ralph Marston**
+> — **Henry Ward Beecher**

 ---